zhaijj/DeePEA-test/content/DeepEA-user-manual.rst

 PRE-ANALYSIS
 -----------------------

-How do I **import the data** provided by the server, and how do I verify that my input/output is the same as the sample data ?
+How do I **import the data** provided by the server, and how do I verify that my input/output is correct ?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Click the **Share Data** → **Data Libraries** in the top bar.